GithubPrankster/Obj-Reader/README.md

 Obj Reader is also set in the future to be able to read collada files, cause why not.

 Dev3
-* Obj gui support in the workings
+* Better support for models
-* Libraries being used: PyOpenGL, Pygame
+* Libraries being used: PyOpenGL, Pygame, PyAssimp